Graphs & Diagrams (Cambridge (CIE) IGCSE Geography)

 Bars on a bar graph should be the same width

-If the dots on a graph are connected by a line you should do the same
+If the dots on a graph are connected by a line, you should do the same

 Choropleth map

-Maps which are shaded according to a pre-arranged key
+These are maps that are shaded according to a pre-arranged key

-Each shade represents a range of values
+Each shade of colour represents a range of values

 It is common for one colour in different shades to be used

-Can be used for a range of data such as annual precipitation, population density, income levels, etc...
+Can be used for a range of data, such as annual precipitation, population density, income levels, etc.

-The clear visual impression of the changes over space | Makes it seem as if there is an abrupt change in the boundary |
+Makes it seem as if there is an abrupt change in the boundary

-Shows a large amount of data | Distinguishing between shades can be difficult |
+Distinguishing between shades of colour can be difficult

-Groupings are flexible | Variations within the value set are not visible |
+Variations within the value set are not visible

 Proportional symbols map